 - Learning Activities: What you are expected to do to achieve the learning objectives.

-- Assessments: Evaluates how well you have met the learning objectives.
+- Assessments: Evaluate how well you have met the objectives, through assignments, exams, etc.

 Manage Your Time